lluciiiia/COSC2440_Further_Programming_Lab_Test/README.md

 ## About the Project ℹ️

-This repository contains the source code for the project developed in Java, which is the individual lab test.
+This repository contains the Java source code for an individual lab test project.
+The programming portion took approximately 1.5 hours, including setup and theoretical aspects.

 ## Getting Started 🚀